NateWr/social-venues-events-calendar-pro/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2 =
+This version fixes a critical bug that could appear when the plugin is activated and provides a fallback for displaying the icons in some cases where they wouldn't appear.

 = 1.1 =
 This version changes the font icon that is used to display the social media icons.
 As part of this change, support for the Weibo network is no longer available.
 My apologies.